blackwell-systems/blackdot/docs/CONTRIBUTING.md

 ## Licensing

-By contributing, you agree that your contributions will be licensed under the MIT License (same as this project).
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 (same as this project).

 See [LICENSE](LICENSE) for details.